Pregnancy and childbirth are extraordinary life events. While there are (obviously) challenges in both, they can be fulfilling and powerful.

 The general consensus among medical professionals is that Kegel exercises are an effective method of postpartum incontinence treatment.

-While every situation — and every individual body — is different, a strong, fully functional pelvic floor is an important step in maintaining bladder control, as well as sexual health.
+While every situation — and every individual body — is different, a strong, fully functional pelvic floor is an important step in maintaining bladder control, as well as feminine health.
 Of course, to strengthen and maintain any muscle, you have to use it.

 If you take the example of lifting weights, you can easily transfer that logic.
 If you’re trying to gain strength in your upper body, you need to do push-ups and overhead lifts (among other movements) on a regular basis.